hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 NN: Input -> FC -> ReLU -> FC -> Loss
 ```

-TODO: A simple CNN-based image classifier for CIFAR10 goes here?
-Need
+TODO: Need to shift to Keras at some point to reduce boilerplate
-to shift to Keras at some point to reduce boilerplate code.
+code.

 Cool, now that our training is finished we see that our convnet
 classifier performs excellently.
 And that website we looked at while